SysKitTeam/docs-point/reporting/inventory-reports.md

 Clicking any of those categories will filter the report based on the selected.

-At the top, above the report, there are 4 tiles that can be used to filter the report based on the type of resources.
+At the top, above the report, 4 tiles can be used to filter the report based on the type of resources.
 The following options are available and can be selected by clicking them:
   * Microsoft Teams
   * Microsoft 365 Groups
   * Sites